 Q: Are they fully recognized?

-In the United States, Kooikers have been fully recognized (able to be shown in regular groups) for years in UKC, IABCA, and ARBA.
-In AKC they are a little further behind, and since 2015 have been in the Miscellaneous class (a class for rare breeds with certain restrictions – we cannot earn a Championship, compete for Best In Show, show in NOHS, etc.).
-However, in February 2017 Kooikers were approved to join the Sporting Group and be fully recognized as of January 1, 2018!
+In the United States, Kooikers have been fully recognized (able to be shown in regular groups) for many years in UKC, IABCA, and ARBA.
+In AKC they have been fully recognized in the Sporting Group as of January 1, 2018!

 They have been recognized by the Dutch Kennel Club since 1971, FCI since 1990, and are fully recognized in most of Europe.
 They are not currently recognized by the Canadian Kennel Club.